 - Classic: Butter or olive oil, salt and pepper

-- Herb: Softened butter mixed with fresh herbs and salt and pepper
+- Garlic herb butter: Softened butter mixed with fresh herbs and salt and pepper

 - Mexican street corn: Crema sauce, fresh cilantro and cotija cheese

 - Chicken kabobs or steak kabobs